dayedepps/statgen-esalq/softwares.md

 - [https://cran.r-project.org/web/packages/onemap/index.html](https://cran.r-project.org/web/packages/onemap/index.html)

-The original article Margarido et. al 2007 can be found at
+The original article can be found at:

 - [Margarido, G. R. A., A. P. Souza, and A. A. F. Garcia.
 "OneMap: software for genetic mapping in outcrossing species."
 Hereditas 144.3 (2007): 78-79.](https://doi.org/10.1111/j.2007.0018-0661.02000.x)